 OR!!
 Try soap.
 Yup.
 Regular handsoap also has a consistency that makes it perfect for homemade ice packs.

-4. Stay Cool with homemade Slurpees
+4. Stay Cool this Summer with Homemade Slurpees

 Slurpees, slushies… call them what you like, but summer just isn’t summer without a fruity, icy Slurpee.
 Here are 5 homemade Slurpees to try when the heat starts to rise.
 But the fun part of this is getting creative with your add-ins!

-- Kool-Aid Slushee-
+- Kool-Aid Slushee

 - Slushee with Ice Cream (yum!)